How to set or break a world record

 3. Apply and wait to receive the guidelines.If your suggestion is not accepted, we will still reply and explain why.
 This can take up to 12 weeks or more if there is higher demand than usual.
 Please check current waiting times for the most up to date information.

 If you are in a hurry you can fast track your application by purchasing a Priority Application service (charges apply).
+Please note: If you are a brand or agency please follow our account managed services route.

 4. Understand the requirements and evidence needed for the attemptYou will have access to a very important document called GUIDE TO YOUR EVIDENCE, which will explain in detail how to get your world record attempt verified.
 Many attempts are rejected because the rules have not been followed correctly.